 Scholarship applications for students graduating from Highline Schools in 2020 are due by 11:59 p.m. on February 26, 2020.
 No late or incomplete applications will be accepted.

 13th Year Scholarship

 The 13th Year Scholarship was established in 2017 by Brad and Danielle Tilden to support students who might otherwise be unable to continue their education beyond high school.
-Four scholarships will be awarded based on financial need, academic merit, and achievement.
-Four (4) $5,000 scholarships will be awarded.
-Scholarship to be awarded to the recipients during their first year of study at a four-year college or university, or a two-year community college, junior college or accredited trade school.
+Four (4) $5,000 scholarships will be awarded based on financial need, academic merit, and achievement.
+Scholarship to be provided to the recipients during their first year of study at a four-year college or university, or a two-year community college, junior college or accredited trade school.

 Alaska Airlines Scholarship

-The Alaska Airlines Scholarship is funded thanks to the generosity of Alaska Airlines, an important partner with Highline Schools Foundation.
+The Alaska Airlines Scholarship is funded by the generosity of Alaska Airlines, a significant partner with Highline Schools Foundation.
 Started in 2014 as one (1) $5,000 scholarship awarded to one graduating student attending Highline Public Schools, Alaska Airlines increased the number of scholarships awarded in 2016 to four (4).
 The scholarship is based on financial need, academic merit, achievement, and the student’s future goals.
 Scholarships are awarded to the recipients during their first year of study at a 2 or 4-year institution.

 CM Garrity Scholarship